wobkenh/simplematcomponents/projects/simplemattable/readme.md

 #### Editing of Elements

-To enable the user to edit new elements to the table, set the `editable` Input parameter to true.
+To enable the user to edit elements in the table, set the `editable` Input parameter to true.
 Make sure that you have all form fields of fields you want the user to edit and (if necessary) their init/apply methods up and running.

 When the user saves an edited element, an event will fire.